o-lloyd/PBT_RL_GAMIFICATION/README.md

 Ensure that all dependencies are installed and the data paths in the scripts are correctly set according to your system.

-## Support

-If you encounter any issues or have questions, feel free to open an issue in the repository.

-## Acknowledgements

-- Thanks to the contributors and the open-source community for their invaluable resources and support.

-## Contact

 For further information, please contact [hayden@htibbals.com](mailto:hayden@htibbals.com).